 One of the best ways for kids to learn how particular insects and spiders behave is to observe them up close.
 The challenge is to replicate the bugs habitat with the appropriate temperature, light, and moisture levels.
-Try this easy craft and have a nature camp in your own back yard!
+Try this easy craft and create a backyard nature camp in your own yard!

 Cut off the upper third of a 2- liter clear plastic soda bottle.
 Fill the bottom with a little dirt or sand.
 Then create a hiding place using some vegetation, a crumpled piece of paper towel, or a paper cup.
 Next, wrap a piece of nylon stocking or cheesecloth around the spout of the bottle top and secure it with a rubber band.
 Once you’ve got your new tenants inside, simply invert the bottle top and insert it into the bottle bottom.

 Before your guests move in, make sure you do the following;

 1. Spend some time observing them in their natural environment so you’ll know how to best provide for them.
 If you can’t identify a bug consult a guide or a web site so you’ll know if it’s safe to catch.